-The Purchasing Department is part of the Campus Enterprises organization of the University and reports to the Associate Vice Chancellor, Campus Enterprises.
+The Procurement Services Department is part of the Campus Enterprises organization of the University and reports to the Associate Vice Chancellor, Campus Enterprises.

-The Purchasing Department is responsible for making all purchase contracts for the University.
+The Procurement Services Department is responsible for making all purchase contracts for the University.

 The department is the only agency on the UNCG campus which may authorize acquisition of products and services to be paid from university accounts.
 As with all State agencies, UNCG is bound by contracts negotiated by the Purchase and Contract Division of the North Carolina Department of Administration.
 Paragraph 58 of North Carolina General Statute #143 states that if purchases are made in violation of the rules and regulations of the State and/or agency, the person(s) responsible may be held personally liable for any financial commitment made.

 The primary goal and objective of all purchasing activities at the University is to acquire the needs of the campus within statutory, regulatory and procedural guidance in an efficient and effective manner at a fair and reasonable cost with timely delivery and proper performance.
 As a ‘custodian of public monies’, the operating premise of the Procurement Services Department is — integrity and professionalism.

 The Purchase Department personnel exercise sound business judgment and maintain the highest ethical standards in the conduct of University business.

 - ♦ Foster fair, ethical and legal business practices that promote the University’s mission.

 - ♦ Grant all competitive offers equal consideration to the extent State regulations and the established policies of UNCG permit and regard each transaction on its own merit.

 - ♦ Cooperate with trade and industrial associations, governmental and private agencies that are engaged in the promotion and development of sound business methods.